CalConnect/DEVGUIDE/CalDAV-libraries.md

 # Disclaimer
 Please note that the authors of this site have not made any attempt to confirm support for CalDAV in all of the implementations, products or services listed here.

-Updates and additions may be provided by following the instructions at [[How to Contribute]]

 ##CalDAV4j
 **Open source/Java**